MicrosoftDocs/security/zero-trust/integrate/sentinel-solution.md

 ## Sample usage scenario

-The following process shows how a security operations analyst could use the resources deployed with the Zero TrustTIC30 solution to review requirements, explore queries, configure alerts, and implement automation.
+The following sections shows how a security operations analyst could use the resources deployed with the **Zero TrustTIC30** solution to review requirements, explore queries, configure alerts, and implement automation.

-**After installing the *Zero TrustTIC30* solution in your Microsoft Sentinel workspace**:
+After [installing](#install-the-zero-trusttic30-solution) the **Zero TrustTIC30** solution, use the workbook, analytics rules, and playbook deployed to your Microsoft Sentinel workspace to manage Zero Trust in your network.

+### Visualize Zero Trust data

-1. Navigate to the Microsoft Sentinel **Workbooks** > **Zero Trust (TIC 3.0)** workbook, which was installed with the [Zero TrustTIC30 solution](#install-the-zero-trusttic30-solution), and select **View saved workbook**.
+1. Navigate to the Microsoft Sentinel **Workbooks** > **Zero Trust (TIC 3.0)** workbook, and select **View saved workbook**.

     In the **Zero Trust (TIC 3.0)** workbook page, select the TIC 3.0 capabilities you want to view.
 For this procedure, select **Intrusion Detection**.